 In search of lost time | marcel proust

 One of the most influential novels of the Twentieth Century, and undoubtedly Proust's most prominent work.
-It's a series of 7 volumes following the narrator's recollections from childhood through to adulthood and focuses heavily on ones memory, and how it can involuntarily transport you to another time just by a certain smell, taste, sound or other trigger.
-An epic, intricate and like nothing else that written at the time.
+It's a series of 7 volumes following the narrator's recollections from childhood through to adulthood and focuses heavily on one's memory, and how it can involuntarily transport you to another time just by a certain smell, taste, sound or other trigger.
+Epic, intricate and like nothing else that written at the time.
 They certainly don't make them like this anymore.

 remote: office not required| fried & hansson